foundation29org/H29_Doc/source/pages/Software architecture.md

 - Level 1: A **System Context** diagram provides a starting point, showing how the software system in scope fits into the world around it.
 - Level 2: A **Container** diagram zooms into the software system in scope, showing the high-level technical building blocks.
 - Level 3: A **Component** diagram zooms into an individual container, showing the components inside it.
-- Level 4: A **code** (e.g. UML class) diagram can be used to zoom into an individual component, showing how that component is implemented.
+- Level 4: A **code** diagram with the technical explanation about the programming of each one of the modules or components.
 <img width="800px" src="../_images/H29_C4model.png">